electronjoe/OpenFrame/DESIGNDOC.md

    - No advanced photo editing features beyond simple overlays.

 3. **Deep Remote Control Mapping**:
-   - We only support skipping forward/backward by year.
-Additional remote controls (e.g., next/previous photo) may be explored in the future.
+   - We only support basic next/previous navigation.
+Additional remote controls (e.g., jump to specific albums) may be explored in the future.

 ---